Enterprise Financial Services Corp (NASDAQ:EFSC) Shares Sold by SG Americas Securities LLC

 SG Americas Securities LLC decreased its position in shares of Enterprise Financial Services Corp (NASDAQ:EFSC) by 79.1% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 3,811 shares of the bank’s stock after selling 14,384 shares during the quarter.
 SG Americas Securities LLC’s holdings in Enterprise Financial Services were worth $104,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
 Private Advisor Group LLC purchased a new stake in shares of Enterprise Financial Services during the second quarter worth about $26,000.
 Fifth Third Bancorp purchased a new stake in Enterprise Financial Services during the 2nd quarter valued at about $47,000.
 First Bank & Trust grew its stake in shares of Enterprise Financial Services by 653.1% in the 3rd quarter.
 First Bank & Trust now owns 2,312 shares of the bank’s stock valued at $63,000 after buying an additional 2,005 shares during the period.
 AJO LP purchased a new stake in shares of Enterprise Financial Services in the 2nd quarter valued at approximately $150,000.
 Finally, BNP Paribas Arbitrage SA grew its stake in shares of Enterprise Financial Services by 496.9% in the 3rd quarter.
 BNP Paribas Arbitrage SA now owns 5,551 shares of the bank’s stock valued at $151,000 after buying an additional 4,621 shares during the period.
 63.70% of the stock is currently owned by institutional investors and hedge funds.

 In other news, Director James F. Deutsch sold 1,647 shares of the firm’s stock in a transaction that occurred on Monday, November 23rd.
 The shares were sold at an average price of $35.00, for a total transaction of $57,645.00.
 Following the completion of the sale, the director now owns 41 shares of the company’s stock, valued at $1,435.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director James F. Deutsch sold 50,000 shares of the firm’s stock in a transaction that occurred on Tuesday, November 17th.
 The stock was sold at an average price of $35.41, for a total transaction of $1,770,500.00.
 Following the sale, the director now directly owns 41 shares of the company’s stock, valued at approximately $1,451.81.
 The disclosure for this sale can be found here.
 Insiders sold 58,023 shares of company stock valued at $2,051,541 in the last ninety days.
 9.00% of the stock is owned by corporate insiders.